 Writing trays are a fantastic way to help kids work on handwriting, letter formation, and pre-writing skills.
-You can find them used in schools, clinics, preschools, early learning centers, and homeschool dinging rooms.
+There are so many benefits to a sand tray (or other sensory writing materials) in helping with letter formation and handwriting.
 There is a reason that writing trays are a popular way to encourage fine motor skills and an introduction to handwriting; They use a tactile sensory strategy to encourage movement in learning in a multi-sensory way.
 Writing Trays make letter formation fun and meaningful in a play-based manner.

 Try this easy rice writing tray for a simple sensory writing experience.

 I’ve used writing trays in my occupational therapy interventions and with my own kids for years.
 Writing trays are such a powerful tool to add a multi-sensory component and moveemnt to learning to write.

 Writing trays are a dry or wet sensory material in a low tray or bin type of container.
 Children can use their finger or a tool such as a pencil, paint brush, or other item to draw, write letters, or form numbers into the sensory material.

 Writing Trays are a creative way to help kids learn to write letters, numbers, shapes, and pre-writing strokes.
 There are a ton of different ways that writing trays can be set up and used in letter formation.
 Essentially, a writing tray uses a low container (or TRAY) and a medium that can be moved and shifted for writing.